-A luxurious 10 -12 cm natural bath sponge that is as soft as lamb's wool when wet and lathers beautifully.
-Ideal as a luxurious, sensual bath sponge, an eco-friendly, non-toxic cleaning sponge, or a paint applicator for art and craft projects, they are 100% natural and no harsh chemicals are used in their processing.
+A natural bath sponge that is as soft as lamb's wool when wet and lathers beautifully.
+Ideal as a luxurious, sensual bath sponge, an eco-friendly, non-toxic cleaning sponge, or a paint applicator for art and craft projects, they are 100% natural, with no harsh chemicals used in their processing.

 These natural sponges are the only truly ecologically farmed sponges in the world.
 They are grown on organic farms in Pohnpei, Micronesia by local farmers.
 The sponge farming does not deplete wild sponge populations or damage coral reefs.